 There’s nothing better you can do than browsing through some of the best grammar books written for writers.

 Believe it or not, but good grammar can open doors of opportunity for you.
-Hiring managers, CEO’s, publishers and especially editors won’t hire anyone who cannot demonstrate solid language skills.
+Hiring managers, CEOs, publishers, and especially editors won’t hire anyone who cannot demonstrate solid language skills.

-The ones who made lots of grammar mistakes failed to achieve director status, received fewer promotions, and were stuck in the same positions for longer.
+The ones who made lots of grammar mistakes failed to achieve director status, received fewer promotions, and got stuck in the same positions for longer.
 Being deficient in grammar makes you lose your credibility, and appear as someone who lacks consistency and conscientiousness.

 But one of the best things you can do to improve your writing and boost your career is studying with the top grammar books.

-Here’s a list of eight must-reads:
+Here’s a list of eight must-read grammar books: